Setup Your Site

 Import Site from Repo

 If you don’t have a Jekyll, Hugo or VuePress site already, click the link in the bottom of the setup window to launch the demo site.

 Select your Static Site Generator

 Before choosing your repository, Forestry needs to know which static site generator is used to build your site.
-Forestry supports both Jekyll and Hugo.
+Forestry supports Jekyll, Hugo, and VuePress.
 In the case of Hugo, you must also specify which version you use.

 Select your Git Provider